Our Guide To The Perfect Cottage Rentals in Ontario!

 Lake Huron is the lake connected to Georgian Bay – and the one that most visitors don’t necessarily think of first.
 It’s beautiful!
 We could have included places like Bayfield or Grand Bend since they are on the shores of Lake Huron, but they are quite a bit further south.
 You’ll find them included in the section of Southwestern Ontario.

-Cottage Rentals Toronto Area
+Cottage Rentals in the Toronto Area

 To rent a cottage in the Toronto area, you’d be looking north of the city.
-The lakes in Ontario don’t really begin until you drive about an hour and a half north of Toronto to Lake Simcoe.
+This is because there just aren’t many “cottages” right in the Toronto area or along Lake Ontario (unless you drive outside the city a bit).

-Kawartha Cottage Rentals
+Kawartha/Kawartha Lakes Cottage Rentals